-With OneDrive, you can get to your Office documents from any PC, Mac, tablet, or phone.
+With OneDrive, you can get to your Office documents from any PC, Mac, tablet or phone.

-To create an Office document using Office Online, just go to the OneDrive website, tap or click Create on the bar at the top, and then choose the type of file you want to create.
+To create an Office document using Office Online, just go to the OneDrive website, tap or click Create on the bar at the top, then choose the type of file you want to create.
 When you tap or click an Office document on the OneDrive website, it automatically opens in Office Online.
 The Office Online programs preserve your document formatting, so you can make quick edits without worrying about messing up how the document looks.

 For info about working on OneDrive documents using Office 2013, see Use OneDrive with Office 2013.

-To view an older version, select it under Older versions, and then tap or click Restore or Download.
+To view an older version, select it under Older versions, then tap or click Restore or Download.

 See all support pages for OneDrive.